lfph/foundation/operations/posting-to-website.md

 Please also post the link with a pull quote from the LFPH staff member to #news on Slack.

+## Blog

+Blog posts are reasonably straightofrward.
+See [creating-images.md] for instructions on creating the image that goes with the blog post.

+* Add title and blog to main body, insert any images, etc.
+* Generally we try to publish in the mornings.
+* Add the "blog" category.
+If the blog relates to GCCN, also add that category so it shows up on the GCCN page.
+"Annoucments" should only be used for LFPH press releases and still keep the primary category "blog", as "annoucements" doesn't display anywhere exclusively.
+* Add the featured image
+* Update meta title and description at bottom of page
+* Change shortlink after saving to somethin SEO-friendly and/or shorter
+* Select the author.
+The author drop-down list is Wordpress admins only, so you'll need to use the secondary settings to add a "guest author" if relevant.
+* Marketing the blog post
+  * All blog posts are automatically added to the twitter rotation, though without much in the way of description or title.
+  * It's best to create a few tweets to cycle through on the blog topic.
+Note whether the blog is evergreen or time-sensitive when scheduling.
+  * Make sure to notify the blog author of when it's going to be posted so they can also promote.
+Even better, send them the tweets once they're up (and tag them) to get some RTs.

 ## Cautionary Tales

 * If you want to make edits but don't want them published immediately, it's best to "switch to draft" **before** making any edits.
 Otherwise it's a little tricky to not have it go directly to prod.